JosePeanilla/CataMe-Backend/README.md

     A winery user with given ID must exist in the database.
 - `POST /users/wineries` - Create a new winery user.
     It requires that all necessary arguments are passed in the request body.
+- `POST /users/login` - Winery User Login.
+    It requires that all necessary arguments are passed in the request body.
 - `PUT /users/wineries/:id` - Update a winery user's profile.
     A winery user with given ID must exist in the database.
     It requires that all necessary arguments are passed in the request body.